-1.4 Quality Flags
+0 1.4 Quality Flags

-Species retrievals of CrIS data have been compared with other IR instruments (e.g., AIRS), and have been processed through the same algorithm.
 There are a number of internal metrics of retrieval performance, e.g., statistics of spectral residuals, that are evaluated and used to calculate quality flags.
-For the standard products, these quality flags have already been applied such that only data that has satisfies these flags are provided.
+For the standard products, these quality flags have already been applied such that only data that satisfies these flags are provided.
 Since quality flags vary by species, not all species are available at the same geolocation.
 Users will need to use the geolocation fields (see § 3.3) to match the targets for comparing species.
 Code for matching targets can be found in links in § 5.1.1 Code examples: Python, Matlab, IDL.
 Quality flags are subject to change in light of new sources of validation.
 The approaches used are described in detail in algorithm documentation.

-2.0 Data Organization
+• 2.0 Data Organization

-These data represent a compilation of observations of different species (O3, CO, NH3, and PAN) derived from the CrIS-SNPP L1B retrievals.
+These data represent a compilation of observations of different species (O3, CO, NH3, CH4, PAN, HDO, H2O, and TATM) derived from the CrIS-SNPP, and AIRS-Aqua, OMI-Aura L1B retrievals.